 And make that money stack higher than giraffes

-Here’s one of the most asked questions in financial literacy seminars: is it really possible to live off interests and dividends?
+Here’s one of the most asked questions in financial literacy seminars: is it really possible to live off dividends?

 This song answers ‘yes’ — and even tells us how.